cristid9/cd9list/readme.md

 4. *Copy functions
 ------------------

-   You maybe have noticed that there are some functions thet have the `Copy` suffix.
+   You maybe have noticed that there are some functions that have the `Copy` suffix.
 In order to understand them it is very important to understand that when you append/prepend/insert something into a list you actually add the address of that value, not the value itself.
 There are no problems if the